brege/kometa-letterboxd/README.md

 - [Tagged](/lists/tagged.py) - if you tag collections with "plex" on Letterboxd, this builder will create Kometa collections from these collections.
 These are handpicked films that are easier to pick and tease out of Letterboxd than anywhere else, expecially compared to Plex.

 - [Showdown](/lists/showdown.py) - this is a sophisticated method.
 [Letterboxd Showdowns](https://letterboxd.com/showdown/) is a page of over 250 lists, each of which are constructed by a
 [motif](https://en.wikipedia.org/wiki/Motif_(narrative)) such as "Brief Encounter" or "Sense and Sensibility" that don't narrowly fit into a genre (War) or theme (political and human rights).

+  Importing a whole Showdown page, which Kometa can do, is reckless.
+These pages contain a lot movies, from users, that do not fit the motif.
 The staff cut the aggregate list down to the 20 best represented movies for that motif.
+These 20 are reliable.

 ### Showdowns in Plex

 ![Letterboxd Showdowns in Plex](./letterboxd-showdowns-in-plex.png)

 The showdowns listed here are:
-[Intensive Care](https://letterboxd.com/showdown/intensive-care/): Best medical professionals in film [Sense and Sensibility](https://letterboxd.com/showdown/sense-and-sensibility/): Best period films (transportive through costume and makeup departments)
+- [Intensive Care](https://letterboxd.com/showdown/intensive-care/): Best medical professionals in film

+- [Sense and Sensibility](https://letterboxd.com/showdown/sense-and-sensibility/): Best period films (transportive through costume and makeup departments)

-[A League of Their Own](https://letterboxd.com/showdown/a-league-of-their-own/): Best underdog sports movies
+- [A League of Their Own](https://letterboxd.com/showdown/a-league-of-their-own/): Best underdog sports movies

 ### How Showdowns Work